mcdha/GitHub-Profile/README.md

 I\`m Computer Engineer
 ----------------------

-Hello!
-I am Mc.
-Dharnel Pagaragan, a proud graduate of AMA University with a degree in Computer Engineering, hailing from the beautiful region of Isabela.
+A proud graduate of AMA University with a degree in Computer Engineering, hailing from the beautiful region of Isabela.
 My unyielding passion lies in the realm of web development and software engineer, particularly in the capacity of a Full-stack Web Developer.
 My journey has been one of continuous growth, and at present, I am channeling my efforts into honing my front-end expertise.

 * 🌍  I'm based in Philippines
 * ✉️  You can contact me at [mcdharnelpagaragan@gmail.com](mailto:mcdharnelpagaragan@gmail.com)